-- (a) A comprehensive application for employment (including previous employment, references, current and prior addresses, education, military record) - (b) Driving record - (c) Reference checks - (d) Employment eligibility, including U.S. Citizenship and Immigration Services (USCIS) Employment Eligibility Verification Form I-9 and acceptable identity and employment authorization documents consistent with Labor Code § 1019.1.
+- (a) A comprehensive application for employment (including previous employment, references, current and prior addresses, education, military record) - 1.
+The personnel records of any applicant with prior peace officer experience in this state shall be requested from the appropriate law enforcement agency and reviewed prior to extending an offer of employment (Penal Code § 832.12). - 2.
+This includes review of prior law enforcement employment information maintained by POST (Penal Code § 13510.9). - (b) Driving record - (c) Reference checks - (d) Employment eligibility, including U.S. Citizenship and Immigration Services (USCIS) Employment Eligibility Verification Form I-9 and acceptable identity and employment authorization documents consistent with Labor Code § 1019.1.
 This required documentation should not be requested until a candidate is hired.
-This does not prohibit obtaining documents required for other purposes. - (e) Information obtained from public internet sites - (f) Financial history consistent with the Fair Credit Reporting Act (FCRA) (15 USC § 1681 et seq.) - (g) Local, state, and federal criminal history record checks - (h) Polygraph test (when legally permissible) (Labor Code § 432.2) - (i) Medical and psychological examination (may only be given after a conditional offer of employment) - (j) Review board or selection committee assessment
+This does not prohibit obtaining documents required for other purposes. - (e) Information obtained from public internet sites - (f) Financial history consistent with the Fair Credit Reporting Act (FCRA) (15 USC § 1681 et seq.) - (g) Local, state, and federal criminal history record checks - (h) Lie detector test (when legally permissible) (Labor Code § 432.2) - Medical and psychological examination (may only be given after a conditional offer of employment) - (j) Review board or selection committee assessment